Single Pixel Reconstruction for One-stage Instance Segmentation: Introduction

-Rapid developments in object detection and semantic segmentation have made it possible to accurately understanding region or pixel-level semantics.
-Combining object detection and semantic segmentation creates the more challenging instance segmentation task.
-Instance segmentation requires the correct class label prediction of all objects in an image while also precisely segmenting each instance.
+\IEEEPARstart{R}{apid} developments in object detection \cite{zhou2019} and semantic segmentation \cite{wang2019} have made it possible to accurately understand region or pixel-level semantics of images.
+An increasing number of researchers focus more on real-time capability of models \cite{Shen2018Multiobject}.
+Rather than achieving object detection and semantic segmentation independently, integrating both of them into one framework is more preferable but a more challenging instance segmentation task in which not only the class label predictions of all the objects but also their pixel-level predictions separating the objects from the background are needed.
 Optimally addressing this task would greatly benefit many applications including autonomous driving, robotics and video surveillance.

-Most successful instance segmentation approaches are derived from object detection models, adding a new branch on top of regional features from Region Proposal Network (RPN) \cite{ren2015faster}, to predict their corresponding masks \cite{he2017mask,li2016fully,liu2018path}.
-In the well-known Mask R-CNN \cite{he2017mask} framework, although the mask branch only adds a small computational overhead to its Faster R-CNN \cite{ren2015faster} backbone, its efficiency is still limited by its two-stage mechanism with a heavy head and multiple Regions of Interest (RoIs) \cite{ren2015faster}.
+Most successful instance segmentation approaches are derived from object detection models by adding a new branch on top of regional features from Region Proposal Network (RPN) \cite{ren2015faster} to predict the objects' corresponding masks \cite{he2017mask,Yi2017Fully,liu2018path}.
+This model can be referred to as the two-stage instance segmentation model whose efficiency is often influenced by the detection-based scheme.
+A well-known example is the Mask R-CNN \cite{he2017mask} framework built on the Faster R-CNN \cite{ren2015faster} backbone, in which the efficiency is limited by the two-stage mechanism with a heavy head and multiple Regions of Interest (RoIs) \cite{ren2015faster}.

-Despite the success of two-stage detectors, in object detection task, current state-of-the-art one-stage detectors have reported similar accuracy and at faster speed.
-With carefully designed architectures \cite{liu2016ssd,redmon2017yolo9000,lin2017feature} and loss functions \cite{lin2018focal}, one-stage detectors are able to run in real-time.
+Apart from the two-stage scheme, one-stage scheme has been applied to object detection and the state-of-the-art detectors have reported similar accuracy to two-stage detector with faster speed.
+With carefully designed architectures \cite{liu2016ssd,Redmon2017YOLO9000,lin2017feature} and loss functions \cite{lin2018focal}, one-stage detectors are able to run in real-time.
 This gives rise to a natural question: \emph{can we design a one-stage instance segmentation model that enjoys the dual benefits of efficiency and accuracy?}